Riverview murders: Trial and sentencing

 The trial for Ronnie III began on June 16, 2021.
 Ronnie III served as his own attorney in addition to his counsel, cross-examining his surviving son Ronnie IV, who testified as a witness for the prosecution.
 Throughout the trial, Ronnie III claimed that his son had lied to investigators about the incident.
 Ronnie III asked him, "Did I hurt you that night of the incident?" and the boy replied "Yes."
 Ronnie III then asked him, "How did I hurt you?"
 The boy replied, "You stabbed me."

 Initially, Ronnie III's attorneys filed motions claiming that Ronnie III was acting in self-defense and requesting to defend Ronnie III on the basis of Florida's stand-your-ground law.
 However, the judge rejected this request, finding Ronnie III ineligible for a stand-your-ground defense.
 On June 21, 2021, Ronnie III was found guilty of two counts of first-degree murder, one count of attempted first-degree murder, two counts of aggravated child abuse, one count of arson, and one count of resisting a law enforcement officer.
 On July 23, 2021, he was given three life sentences without the possibility of parole, plus 90 years, running consecutively.

-Reflecting on the case during sentencing, Judge Michelle Sisco described it as the "worst case [she's] ever seen" in her nearly twenty-year judicial career and described Ronnie III's actions toward his daughter as "abject cruelty."
-State Attorney Andrew Warren's response to the attacks was "These murders are among the most cruel and vicious our community has ever seen."
+Reflecting on the case during sentencing, Judge Michelle Sisco described it as the "worst case [she's] ever seen" in her nineteen-year judicial career and described Ronnie III's actions toward his daughter as "abject cruelty."
+State Attorney Andrew Warren's described the murders as "among the most cruel and vicious our community has ever seen."